Minyeshu

 Minyeshu Kifle Tedla (Amharic: ምንይሹ ክፍሌ ተድላ) is an Ethiopian singer and dancer.
 She lives in Eindhoven in the Netherlands.
-She is a member of the Chewata band.
+She is a member of the band Chewata.

 Biography

-Born in the Eastern Ethiopian city of Dire Dawa to Amhara parents, Minyeshu moved to the capital Addis Abeba at the age of 9.
+Born in the Eastern Ethiopian city of Dire Dawa to Amhara parents, Minyeshu moved to the capital Addis Ababa at the age of 9.
 She visited a live concert for the first time with a friend when she was 14.
-Right after she auditioned and was hired as a singer in a band.
-At age 16 She was accepted as dancer in the Ethiopian National Theatre.
-Her parents dissaproved her ambitions to become an artist, and she soon began living with her aunt instead.
+Right after, she auditioned and was hired as a singer in a band.
+At age 16 She was accepted as a dancer in the Ethiopian National Theatre.
+Her parents disapproved her ambitions to become an artist, and she soon began living with her aunt instead.